-This simple and comforting vegan pasta dish features whole wheat penne wrapped in a creamy sauce made from lemon juice, white beans, garlic, hemp seeds, and kalamata olives.
-Served with oil-free roasted cauliflower, additional cannellini beans, and topped with fresh basil, this whole-food, plant-based (WFPB) pasta recipe comes together in just 35 minutes!
+This simple and comforting vegan pasta dish features penne wrapped in a creamy sauce made with lemon, white beans, and kalamata olives.
+Served with oil-free roasted cauliflower and topped with fresh basil, this whole-food, plant-based (WFPB) pasta recipe comes together in just 35 minutes!
 Also nut- and soy-free.

-Raise your hand if you’re an olive fan…..
+Raise your hand if you're an olive fan.....
 ME, TOO!
-In fact, whenever the subject comes up, my go-to statement to describe exactly how much I like them is usually along the lines of “I could eat my weight in olives!”
+In fact, whenever the subject comes up, my go-to statement to describe exactly how much I love them is usually "I could eat my weight in olives!"

 After enjoying olives so much on the Caramelized Fennel Pizza recipe I shared earlier this week, I decided to follow it up with another comfort food dish, albeit a healthier, oil-free version.
 And this time the olives are taking center stage!

 Easy WFPB Pasta Recipe Perfect for Weeknights

 This recipe is a breeze to make and comes together in just over 30 minutes.
 Here's a quick run down of the prep process:

 - Preheat the oven to 400 degrees F, and cut a large head of cauliflower into florets (you might even want two heads if they're on the smaller side).

 - Roast the cauliflower until browned and barely fork tender, about 30 minutes, flipping at the halfway point.

 Cook the pasta: